ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 ### AutoPilot Cluster Creation

-In the event a client wants to create an AutoPilot cluster for the experimentation landing-zone, the following configurations should be followed. *Note: that this is only for standard GKE clusters.*
+In the event a client wants to create an AutoPilot cluster for the experimentation landing-zone, the following configurations should be followed.

+*Note: These instructions don't apply to a config controller clusters deployed using `gcloud anthos config controller`*

 Log into [https://console.cloud.google.com/](https://console.cloud.google.com/).